alyons/Animate-Sprite/README.md

 			  pixel perfect collision detection to be done even when the sprite is rotated or scaled.
 Removed some of the draw overrides, will add in what I think needs to be added back in.
 (Possibly on request).

+Version 2.1 - Added Dispose().
+Right now this just disposes of Texture inside of the Sprite, but could do more if I find that the need
+			  is there.

 Feature Set
 ============================================
 Done